Skip to main content

 Special Student Populations

-There are a variety of special student populations, including students with disabilities and English language learners.
-View resources public charter schools should use to support these students.
+Public charter schools educate a diverse student population, including students with disabilities and Emerging Multilingual Learners.
+View resources public charter schools should use to support students.

 Special Education Enrollment Preference Information